AMOS-experiment/SILIA/README.md

-# Lock-in-Simulation
+# SILIA - Software Implementation of a Lock-In Amplifier

-A software implementation of a lock in amplifier with an arbitrary number of channels and frequencies
+A software implementation of a multi channel and multi frequency lock-in amplifier to extract periodic features from data